 Deposit Fees

-Their website states zero deposit fees, but when we ran our experiment bank transfers weren’t available so we were forced to deposit by credit card and pay a fee of $3.75.
+Their website states zero deposit fees from their platform, but there is a fee of up to 3.99% from their banking partner.
+When we ran our experiment bank transfers weren’t available so we were forced to deposit by credit card and pay a fee of $3.75.

 Trading Fees